Lise with a Parasol: Background

+Renoir began submitting his work to the Salon in 1863.
+His first submission, Nymph and Faun, was rejected, leading Renoir to destroy his painting.
+The next year, Renoir tried again, submitting La Esméralda to the Salon of 1864.
+Despite its acceptance, Renoir once again destroyed his painting.
+Two of Renoir's works, Portrait de William Sisley (1864) and Soirée d'été, were accepted by the Salon of 1865.
+Of all of Renoir's four early Salon submissions between 1863 and 1866, only one work survives (Portrait de William Sisley).

-Around 1865, Renoir met Lise Tréhot through his friend, former architect and painter Jules Le Coeur, who was involved in a relationship with Clémence, Lise's sister.
-Jules was featured in two of Renoir's works in 1866, Mother Anthony's Tavern and Jules Le Coeur in Fontainebleau Forest.
+In that same year, Renoir met Lise Tréhot through his friend, former architect and painter Jules Le Cœur, who was involved in a relationship with Clémence, Lise's sister.
+Jules was featured in two of Renoir's works in 1866, Mother Anthony's Tavern and Jules Le Cœur in Fontainebleau Forest.
 From around 1865 to 1872, Lise modeled for Renoir and was his lover and companion during his early Salon period.
 Meanwhile, Renoir continued to face rejection at the Salon with Paysage avec deux figures (1866) and Diana (1867), two works featuring Lise as a model.
 Renoir's innovative work brought great ridicule and poverty, as he was unable to sell his paintings.
-He survived by devoting himself to painting portraits for wealthy patrons like the Le Coeur family.
-For about a decade, Renoir painted portraits and still lifes for the Le Coeur's and received a commission from Jules's brother Charles (Charles Le Coeur, 1874) to paint decorations on the ceiling for a town house he was designing for Romanian Prince George Bibescu.
-Later, in 1874, the Le Coeur's ten year patronage came to an abrupt end when Renoir sent Charles's 16-year-old daughter Marie, (Portrait of Marie Le Coeur, 1870) a love letter, leading to Renoir's permanent ban from the Le Coeur residence.
-The Le Coeur family were the first collectors of Renoir's work and held on to his paintings until the 1920s.
+He survived by devoting himself to painting portraits for wealthy patrons like the Le Cœur family.
+For about a decade, Renoir painted portraits and still lifes for the Le Cœurs and received a commission from Jules's brother Charles (Charles Le Cœur, 1874) to paint decorations on the ceiling for a town house he was designing for Romanian Prince George Bibescu.
+Later, in 1874, the Le Cœurs ten year patronage came to an abrupt end when Renoir sent Charles's 16-year-old daughter Marie, (Portrait of Marie Le Cœur, 1870) a love letter, leading to Renoir's permanent ban from the Le Cœur residence.
+The Le Cœur family were the first collectors of Renoir's work and held on to his paintings until the 1920s.
 Art historian Douglas Cooper notes, "Like Lise, the Le Coeurs had given moral support and encouragement to Renoir during those bleak years when he was struggling, in the face of poverty and frustration, to overcome the difficulties of allowing his artistic personality and vision to develop.
 And like Lise, too, they disappear out of Renoir's ambiance just at the moment when his style first attains to maturity and shortly before he was to experience his first worldly successes."